plone/plone.app.toolbar/plone/app/toolbar/resources/lib/bootstrap-datepicker/README.md

 Number, String.
 Default: 0, 'month'

 The view that the datepicker should show when it is opened.
 Accepts values of 0 or 'month' for month view (the default), 1 or 'year' for the 12-month overview, and 2 or 'decade' for the 10-year overview.
 Useful for date-of-birth datepickers.

+### keyboardNavigation

+Boolean.
+Default: true

+Whether or not to allow date navigation by arrow keys.

 ### language